ASKurz/blogdown5/content/blog/2023-02-06-boost-your-power-with-baseline-covariates/index.md

 Horan and Johnson randomly assigned 80 women who were between “20 per cent and 30 per cent overweight” into four groups for weight loss.
 In the `horan1971` data, these four groups are differentiated in the `treatment` column, which is coded

 - `delayed`, a “delayed treatment control” (i.e., wait-list control), the members of which received an active treatment after the study;
-- `placebo`, a minimalist intervention where particulates were given basic information about nutrition and weight-loss strategies;
+- `placebo`, a minimalist intervention where participants were given basic information about nutrition and weight-loss strategies;
 - `scheduled`, an active treatment that added a cognitive element to the information from the `placebo` group; and
 - `experimental`, which added a full behavioral element (based on the Premack principle[^3]) to the `placebo` intervention.